 Every business owner wants to believe that their employees are honest and hardworking, especially if they’ve been handpicked.
 Still, reports across the board show that the greatest damage to Canadian organizations is inflicted by internal persons in a position of trust.
-According to PwC’s 2020 Global Economic Crime and Fraud Survey, there’s a roughly even split–almost 40% each–between frauds committed by internal and external perpetrators, with the remainder being mainly collusion between the two.
 Why?
 Because internal fraudsters are less likely to get caught.
 And because employees, especially trusted ones, know exactly where confidential data lies, how much it’s valued, and what controls they can bypass to access it.

 3. “But I’m too small.”

 Don’t underestimate the likelihood–or the repercussions–of an attack from within.
-Small-to-medium sized enterprises have the highest risk of occupational fraud and suffer the greatest monetary losses.
-In fact, SMEs with fewer than 100 employees incur a median loss of $200,000 due to fraud.
+Small-to-medium sized enterprises with fewer than 100 employees have the highest risk of occupational fraud and suffer the greatest monetary losses.
 Here’s why:

 Because of their size, the owners and managers of SMEs are much likelier to have a less formal structure and much closer relationship with staff, an ideal opportunity for deceitful employees to take advantage of their employer’s trust.

-Trust can lead to a long-lasting scheme.
-On average, internal fraudsters don’t get detected for about 16 months, which means that stolen assets could be long gone by the time anyone even realizes they’re missing.
+Trust can lead to a long-lasting scheme, which means that stolen assets could be long gone by the time anyone even realizes they’re missing.